 Maintaining a moderate weight can be harder as people get older.
-Tips that may help include getting enough sleep, taking regular short breaks at work, and getting tested for underlying conditions that might contribute to weight gain.
+Tips for losing weight after 50 years include getting enough sleep, taking regular short breaks at work, treating underlying conditions that might contribute to weight gain, and more.

 For a number of reasons, many people may find it more difficult to lose weight after they turn 50 years old.
-However, it is still important for older adults to maintain a moderate weight.
+However, various tips can help older adults to maintain a moderate weight.

 Many factors contribute to why a person may find it more difficult to lose weight once they enter their 50s.